-Kaye Kessler jokes that “if you live long enough, all good things will fall into your lap.”
+Kaye Kessler once joked that “if you live long enough, all good things will fall into your lap.”

-Kessler definitely has lived a long, interesting and adventure-filled life, but the bit about things falling into his lap is simply him being modest.
-He’s certainly received many honors and awards during his six decades as a sports journalist, but all are well-deserved, including his induction into the Colorado Golf Hall of Fame.
+Passing away just shy of his 98th birthday in 2021, Kessler certainly lived a long, interesting and adventure-filled life, but the bit about things falling into his lap was simply him being modest.
+He certainly received many honors and awards during his six decades as a sports journalist, but all were well-deserved, including his induction into the Colorado Golf Hall of Fame.

-Just in recent years, Kessler has received such notable honors as the PGA Lifetime Achievement Award in Journalism (2001), the Memorial Golf Tournament’s Journalism Award (2002), and the Colorado Section of the PGA’s Award of Distinction (2000).
+In the current millennium, Kessler received such notable honors as the PGA Lifetime Achievement Award in Journalism (2001), the Memorial Golf Tournament’s Journalism Award (2002), and the Colorado Section of the PGA’s Award of Distinction (2000).

-He also has the distinction of being a member of two state golf hall of fames, as he was previously inducted in the Ohio Golf Association’s Journalism Hall of Fame.
+He also had the distinction of being a member of two state golf hall of fames, as he was previously inducted in the Ohio Golf Association’s Journalism Hall of Fame.

 It was in Columbus, Ohio—where Kessler spent much of his life—that he chronicled the career of one Jack Nicklaus from his pre-teenage years to his heyday as arguably the top player golf has ever seen.
 During this time, he also squeezed in a two-year stint as president of the Golf Writers Association of America.